Here are ten cold calling tips that are guaranteed to take you to the next level.

 7. Find a Reason to Continue the Conversation

-When we uncover a prospect has pain or room for improvement during a cold call, that creates a reason and justification for talking more, and we can use that when we close the prospect by saying something like:
+When we uncover that a prospect has pain or room for improvement during a cold call, that creates a reason and justification for talking more, and we can use that when we close the prospect by saying something like:

 Well, based on what you have shared.
 It might make sense to talk more because that is the type of thing that we help with.